Configuring TMG 2010 Firewall with Multiple NICs in Enterprise Network

 - Addresses from the source network are always translated when passing through TMG 2010 Server

 - When the source and destination Network use Private addresses, then we can use a route relationship.

+- When the source Network use Private address and destination Network use Public address, then we can use a NAT relationship.
 Note: In the real scenario, sometimes we have to go beyond this Guru Mantra.
 But most of the cases this Guru Mantra will work.

 Here, TMG 2010 Server has 5 NICs.
 They are named as Internal, Branch, LAN, DMZ and External.
 Branch offices use Cisco routers and are connected with head office using Cisco router with static routing and IPsec Site-to-Site VPN.
 Here we will focus on configuring TMG Firewall so that Head Office and branch offices can communicate with each other over Intranet and the Internet.
 In this scenario, we have to add all branch office internal network addresses in the TMG Server on the Branch Network (NIC Card).
 Then we have to add static route (all branch offices Internal Network) in TMG 2010 to reach branch offices network because TMG 2010 will not support dynamic routing.